RafaelJohn9/Personal-Journaling-App/README.md

 - who want to see how the app works like testing the api endpoints and running  the Frontend locally
 - who want to test the whole app locally

-**Okay let's get started:**
+**Okay, let's get started:**
-    For starters here is the demo of the working app:
+    For starters, here is the demo of the working app:

 ### App Demo:
 #### [https://youtu.be/8AJ0KJUAmpg](https://youtu.be/8AJ0KJUAmpg)